jed/certbot-route53/README.md

 certbot-route53
 ===============

-**NOTE: If you're already using Route53, you're propbably better off using [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/).**
+**NOTE: If you're already using Route53, you're propbably better off using [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/), which was released after this script.**

 This shell script helps create [Let's Encrypt][] certificates for [AWS Route53][].
 It uses [Certbot][] to automate certificate requests, and the [AWS CLI][] to automate DNS challenge record creation.